seanbao/mnemonas/docs/mounting-guide.en.md

 2. Tap the menu button.
 3. Choose **Connect to Server**.
 4. Enter `http://192.168.x.x:8080/dav`.
-5. Enter the WebDAV credentials.
+5. Enter the credentials for the selected auth mode.

 ### Documents by Readdle

 1. Add a new connection.
 2. Select WebDAV.
-3. Enter the server URL and credentials.
+3. Enter the server URL and credentials for the selected auth mode.

 ## Android